StreamSounds/library/_posts/2020-12-26-how-to-use-iphone-as-webcam.md

 - [iVCam](https://play.google.com/store/apps/details?id=com.e2esoft.ivcam&hl=en_US&gl=US)
 - [DroidCam OBS](https://play.google.com/store/apps/details?id=com.dev47apps.obsdroidcam)
 - [Iriun Webcam](https://play.google.com/store/apps/details?id=com.jacksoftw.webcam)

+(Flav might be able to test some of these out and do a write up on them.)

 ### What do I need to use the EpocCam app?
 In order to use the EpocCam app, you'll need at least an iPhone or iPad that can run iOS 13.0 / iPadOS 13.0 or later (at the time this was written).
 This means the following devices are supported: